awslabs/amazon-quicksight-embedding-sdk/README.md

     embeddedDashboardExperience.setTheme('<YOUR_THEME_ARN>');
 ```

+Make sure that the user has access to the theme that you want to use.
+You can make a call to the [ListThemes](https://docs.aws.amazon.com/quicksight/latest/APIReference/API_ListThemes.html) API operation to obtain a list of the themes and theme ARNs that the user has access to.

 #### 🔹 setThemeOverride *(themeOverride: ThemeConfiguration) => Promise&lt;ResponseMessage&gt;*

 If you want to override the current theme configuration for the Amazon quicksight dashboard, use the below method: